 Off to a nourishing start

-- Breastmilk or iron-fortified infant formula is all the nutrition a baby needs for the first six months.
+- Breastmilk or Iron-fortified infant formula is all the nutrition your baby needs for the first six months.

-- Feeding according to hunger and fullness cues, and not by a set schedule, should meet baby’s nutritional needs.
+- Feeding according to hunger and fullness cues, and not by a set schedule, is the best way to meet your baby’s nutritional needs.

 - Probiotics help support your baby’s healthy immune system.

-- DHA and ARA, both fatty acids, play an important role in baby’s brain and eye development.
+- DHA, a fatty acid, plays an important role in your baby’s brain and eye development.

 - Calories — Between birth and 3 to 4 months, babies need, on average, about 550 calories a day.

-- Protein — The building block for muscles.
+- Protein — The building blocks for muscles.

 - Calcium — Builds the foundation for bone structure; Magnesium, Phosphorous and Vitamin C also help with bone development.